B0hrer/thinkpad-x1c5-hackintosh/README.md

  # Status
  What is working:
  -  Audio
- -  CPU power management
+ -  CPU power management (CPUFriend.kext with help of the freqVectorsEdit script)
  -  GPU accelleration (framebuffer patched accordingly)
  -  Brightness controls
  -  USB ports
  -  HDMI (even though it's a bit unstable and I can't figure out why)

  What doesn't work:
- - Bluetooth
+ - Bluetooth (partially working, but only when rebooting from another OS)
  -  card reader
  -  built-in Wifi
  -  fingerprint reader